-The city of Lugano is located just north of the Italian border in the Italian speaking area of Switzerland.
-Situated on the Lake Lugano, the town is aesthetically beautiful and exudes Swiss charm.
+The city of Lugano is located just north of the Italian border in the Italian-speaking area of Switzerland.
+Situated on Lake Lugano, the town is aesthetically beautiful and exudes Swiss charm.

 If you arrive by train into the town, the walk down to the lakeshore is gorgeous although a bit steep in places.
 To return back up you can always take a short ride up on the city funicular.